Lencois Maranhenses, Brazil

 Simpson Desert, Australia

-This desert has the longest parallel sand dunes in the world.
-Among them, Big Red is considered the most famous, its height is 40 m.
-In the desert, you can see unique plants and rare animals.
-There are more than 180 species of birds, lizards and marsupials also live in this wilderness.
+This desert boasts the longest parallel sand dunes in the world.
+Among them, Big Red is considered the most famous, reaching a height of 40 meters.
+In the desert, you can see unique plant species and rare animals.
+More than 180 species of birds, lizards, and marsupials also live in this wilderness.

 Badain Jaran, China

-Many interesting secrets are hidden in the Badain Jaran desert in China.
-Only in this desert can you see sand dunes up to 500 m high.
-This place is characterized by constant and quite strong winds, creating unique landscapes.
+Many fascinating secrets are hidden in the Badain Jaran Desert in China.
+Only in this desert can you see sand dunes reaching heights of up to 500 meters.
+The area is characterized by constant and strong winds, creating unique landscapes.
 Under the influence of the wind, the sand dunes emit a loud noise.
-Researchers call this whistling sand.
+Researchers call this the "whistling sand."

 Wadi Rum Desert, Jordan